 Regulatory Resources

-We give below key regulatory resources relevant for your compliance efforts:
+Key regulatory resources relevant for your compliance efforts:

 -